justinaquinoGITB/cechargen/README.md

 4. choose Download zip,
 5. unzip
 6. open folder and look for Index.html
-7. open index,html in a browser of choice
+7. open index.html in a browser of choice
-8. Make a Bookmark for easy access (or save to home screen on device)
+8. Make a Bookmark for easy access (or save to home screen on the device)

-How to Test (See notes 231102_00; additional changes 231103; testing pushing local changes to remote 231103)
+How to Test
-1. Check out the effect of Changes in [https://justinaquinogitb.github.io/cepheus_engine_character_generator/index.html?history=verbose](https://justinaquinogitb.github.io/cepheus_engine_character_generator/index.html?history=verbose)
+1. Check out the effect of Changes in [https://justinaquinogitb.github.io/cechargen/index.html?history=verbose](https://justinaquinogitb.github.io/cechargen/index.html?history=verbose)
-2. More importantly if you want to create the same project you can create a new repository, download and manually copy the files into that new repository (I did this because this allows me to instantly make changes without worrying about affecting pgorman's project).
+2. More importantly if you want to create the same project you can create a new repository, download and manually copy the files into that new repository (I did this because this allows me to instantly make changes without worrying about affecting pgorman's project)..
-3.

 (Reload the page to generate another character.)

-Setting up ubuntu VSCodium 231103
-Test for Pull 231103 Test again 231103
-Test for Push

 ## Origins ##
 This is a branch of Pgorman's [traverllercharactergenerator](https://github.com/pgorman/travellercharactergenerator)